-Cleanaway recognises the importance of health, safety and environmental issues and is committed to a Zero Harm philosophy.
+Cleanaway recognises the importance of health, safety and environmental issues and is committed to a goal of Zero Harm.
 The Sustainability Committee assists the Board in its oversight of Cleanaway's strategies, systems, policies and practices in respect of the Company's sustainability framework and health, safety and environmental matters, including compliance with its legal and regulatory obligations.

-Details regarding the Committee membership, the number of meetings held by the Committee and its attendance during the 2021 financial year are set out on page 9.
+Details regarding the Committee membership, the number of meetings held by the Committee and its attendance during the 2022 financial year are set out on page 10.